scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Tue 31 Mar | Total
+Thu 02 Apr | Total
 ---|---
-Words in text| 16780
+Words in text| 16889
-Words in headers| 141
+Words in headers| 145
-Words outside text (captions, etc.)| 1961
+Words outside text (captions, etc.)| 2100
-Number of headers| 49
+Number of headers| 50
-Number of floats/tables/figures| 58
+Number of floats/tables/figures| 59
-Number of math inlines| 676
+Number of math inlines| 681
 Number of math displayed| 95
 Files| 47